SEGroupZJGSU/TDPSN/README.md

-This repo contains the data used in our work submitted to Plos One.
+This repo contains the data and code used in our work submitted to Plos One.